Inspired By Art

 They were all inspired by their favorite blues musicians and spent a great deal of time trying to learn how to play the songs they fell in love with.

-The time spent practicing a wide variety of songs led the musicians to discover their unique playing style.
+The time spent practicing various songs led the musicians to discover their unique playing styles.

 As a visual artist, it is essential to learn from other artists.